Isaac Low: American Revolutionary War

 Opposed to armed conflict with the British Crown, Low quit the Patriot cause after the Declaration of Independence was announced in 1776 and relocated to New Jersey, where he was imprisoned on suspicion of treason by the New Jersey Convention.
-He was eventually released after George Washington intervened, but after collaboration with the British occupation forces in New York, his property was confiscated after the New York assembly passed a motion of attainder in 1779.
+He was eventually released after George Washington intervened.
+He later collaborated with British occupation forces in New York, and his property was confiscated after the New York assembly passed a motion of attainder in 1779.
 Four years later, Low emigrated to England where he died in 1791.

 Personal life

 Low married Margarita Cuyler (1738–1802) in 1760, a scion of the powerful Schuyler and Van Cortlandt families.
 Both her father, Cornelis Cuyler, and brother, Abraham Cuyler, were mayors of Albany.
 Another brother, General Cornelius Cuyler, was a British Army officer during the French Revolutionary Wars, who served as Lt.
 Gov. of Portsmouth and was created a Baronet of St John's Lodge.
 Together, Isaac and Margarita were the parents of one child, Isaac Low Jr., who was educated in French and became a British army commissary-general.

-Low died in Cowes on the Isle of Wight, Great Britain, on July 25, 1791.
+Low died in Cowes on the Isle of Wight, Great Britain, on August 25, 1791.
 Although a family tradition holds that his wife joined him, probate records hold that she died in Albany in 1802.